 Helping to Raise Local Healthcare Levels

-Collaborating with the Japan International Cooperation Agency (JICA) to Promote Quality Control Support at Clinical Laboratories to Match International Standards
+Supporting the Configuration of Quality Control Structures at Clinical Laboratories to Match International Standards

 Conducting Scientific Support Activities to Standardize and Raise the Quality of Clinical Testing

-To date, Sysmex Corporation has entered into agreements with government institutions in China, Mongolia, Cambodia, Myanmar, Thailand and the Philippines to conduct scientific support activities aimed at enhancing the quality of clinical testing.
+To date, Sysmex has entered into agreements with government institutions, core hospitals, universities, and other institutions in China, Mongolia, Cambodia, Myanmar, Thailand, and the Philippines to provide scientific support activities.

-Supporting the Education of Healthcare Professionals
+Other Support for the Education of Healthcare Professionals

-In addition to preparing healthcare infrastructure in place, having in place appropriately trained healthcare professionals is an essential part of improving access to healthcare.
+In addition to preparing healthcare infrastructure in place, having appropriately trained healthcare professionals is an essential part of improving access to healthcare.
 Sysmex provides educational support to raise the quality of clinical laboratories and to standardize and raise the quality of clinical testing.
 We also conduct seminars and study sessions targeting healthcare professionals, imparting leading-edge scientific information.

 - Resolution of Medical Issues through Products and Services

-Resolution of Medical Issues
+- Resolution of Medical Issues through Business Activities

-to Medical Services by Means
+- Improvement in Accessibility to Medical Services by Means such as Familiarizing Products